What to expect in an emergency:

 - Lockdown secures the building and safely shelters all students, staff, and visitors inside the school building.

-- Lockout is a modification of a lockdown which keeps students in the school, prevents entrance into the school, and allows the school day to continue within the building.
+- Secure is a modification of a lockdown which keeps students in the school, prevents entrance into the school, and allows the school day to continue within the building.

 - Evacuation requires students, staff, and visitors to exit an unsafe school building.